Skip to content

 3. Implement NIST AI RMF as Your Governance Backbone

 NIST AI RMF provides the structured risk management approach that is most likely to remain relevant as the regulatory landscape continues to evolve.
-Because it is use-case agnostic and non-sector-specific, it creates a governance infrastructure that can accommodate new mandatory requirements as they arrive — whether from additional state legislation, federal agency enforcement guidance, or eventual federal AI legislation.
-Organisations that have implemented the NIST AI RMF’s GOVERN, MAP, MEASURE, and MANAGE functions before mandatory requirements arrive are not starting from scratch when they need to comply: they are mapping existing practices to new obligations.
+Because it is use-case agnostic and non-sector-specific, it creates a governance infrastructure that can accommodate new mandatory requirements as they arrive.
+Organizations that have implemented the NIST AI RMF’s GOVERN, MAP, MEASURE, and MANAGE functions before mandatory requirements arrive are not starting from scratch when they need to comply: they are mapping existing practices to new obligations.

 4. Document Your Governance

 In the US’s enforcement-oriented approach to AI governance, documentation of risk management decisions creates the evidentiary record that matters when questions arise.
 This includes: impact assessments documenting affected parties and mitigation decisions; bias testing results and the methodology used; data governance decisions during the training data selection process; human oversight design decisions; and post-deployment monitoring results.
-Documentation does not prevent enforcement action, but its absence significantly weakens any defense that the organisation acted responsibly.
-The NIST AI RMF’s transparency and documentation practices operationalise this across the AI lifecycle.
+Documentation does not prevent enforcement action, but its absence significantly weakens any defense that the organization acted responsibly.

 5. Build Flexibility for the Landscape That’s Coming